Transactional emails

 Bounce management and transactional email API

-In general, the transactional email API does not consider our bounce management.
-We always try to send the email, with a single exception, which is basic email address validation.
-In more detail:
+In general, the transactional email API doesn't consider our bounce management.
+We always try to send the email, with 2 exceptions: basic email address syntax validation and check against the global suppression list of common invalid and spam trap domains.

-- Delivery webhooks from the transactional API do generate standard bounce events, the same as standard emailing
+Transactional API ignores email_invalid.
+Delivery webhooks from the transactional API generate standard bounce events like standard emailing.

-- A permanent ban is not applied (transactional API ignores
+• A permanent ban isn't applied (transactional API ignores email_invalid).

 Template settings

 You can also define email template settings as part of the payload.
 Settings defined here have a higher priority over the ones defined within the template in the Bloomreach Engagement app.
-These settings involve custom event properties (see custom tracking), custom headers, URL parameters, and transfer identity.
-See the API reference for more details.
+These settings involve:

 To retrieve params from the payload for the email template, you can use the Jinja reference {{event.ParamProperty}}.